 SIGMA’s LeaderBase is a collection of competencies needed for success in a number of critical leadership roles common across organizations.
 This database was developed from two sources: core competencies identified and endorsed by SIGMA’s succession planning clients, and job analysis using professional resources, such as O*NET.

-SIGMA’s LeaderBase is organized into Success Profiles.
-Success Profiles use core competencies measured by the Leadership Skills Profile-Revised (LSP-R) to summarize the knowledge, skills, and abilities needed for excellence in a particular role.
+SIGMA’s LeaderBase is organized into Success Profiles, which use core competencies measured by the Leadership Skills Profile-Revised (LSP-R) to summarize the knowledge, skills, and abilities needed for excellence in a particular role.
 Although high levels in every competency are conducive to performance, the competencies identified/endorsed for each role are tailored to the specific tasks and duties of that role.
 Competencies are categorized in three tiers:

 Tier 1 – Critical.
 These competencies are necessary to perform key tasks in a role and are expected to yield excellent performance.
-Competencies at this tier often received endorsements from multiple organizations.
+Competencies at this tier are important for leaders across nearly all industries and organizations.

 Tier 2 – Important.
 These competencies are necessary to perform major tasks in a role and are expected to yield skilled performance.
-At this tier, competencies received endorsements from more than one organization.
+At this tier, competencies are important for leaders at most organizations.

 Tier 3 – Helpful.
 These competencies are not essential to a role but are expected to amplify performance in some tasks.
-Competencies at this tier were not necessarily identified across multiple companies but were, at minimum, relevant to some major duties and responsibilities according to job analysis information.
+Competencies at this tier are not necessarily important for leaders across organizations but they are, at minimum, relevant to some major duties and responsibilities according to job analysis information.

 Future Competencies.
 These competencies are likely to become important to a role in the future.
 They have the potential to support adapting to changes in the industry, economy, and society.
 Competencies were selected based on job analysis information and/or client endorsements.